Film and Plot Synopsis

 The film never reveals whether the men’s verdict is the correct one, for that is not the purpose of the film.
 The film simply shows the strength of the American criminal justice system.
-Everyone is entitled to a fair trial and to be judged by a jury of their peers who will give due consideration of the evidence.
+Everyone is entitled to a fair trial and for a jury of their peers, who will give due consideration of the evidence, to judge them.
 And if the jury cannot be certain that a defendant is guilty, if there is any reasonable doubt, they must acquit him.

 Additional Film Information

 - Add the film to your collection today

 - Peruse IMDb’s article on 12 Angry Men